Luke460/steering-wheel-master/readme.md

  - Don't go too high, or you will lose lut correction.
  - Don't go too low or you will not benefit of the aggregation procedure.
  - Recommended values are between 2 and 6.
 (3 is always a good starting point).
+ - Experiment and play with the *preview* button!

 ![menu](images/menu.png)